s-victor/TinyPedal/docs/customization.md

     Average pit seconds
 Set average pit stop time in seconds.

-    Total race fuel
+    Total race fuel, Total race energy
-Show total required fuel to finish race.
+Show total required fuel or energy to finish race.
 First value is raw reading with decimal places, second value behind `≈` sign is rounded up integer reading.

-    End stint fuel
+    End stint fuel, End stint energy
-Show remaining fuel at the end of stint or race.
+Show remaining fuel or energy at the end of stint or race.

     Total Pit stops
 Show total number of pit stops required to finish race.
 First value is raw reading with decimal places, second value behind `≈` sign is rounded up integer reading.
 Note, sometimes when `Average pit seconds` is set to longer duration, ceiling integer reading may be rounded up `2` units higher than raw reading, this is not an error.
 For example, it may show `5.978 ≈ 7` instead of `5.978 ≈ 6`, this is because when calculating from `6` pit stops, due to less amount time spent in pit stop compare to `7`, more fuel is required per pit stop which would exceed tank capacity, hence calculator adds 1 more pit stop.

     One less pit stop
-Show fuel consumption in order to make one less pit stop.
+Show theoretical fuel or energy consumption in order to make one less pit stop.

     Total laps
-Show total laps can run based on `Total race fuel` value.
+Show total laps can run based on `Total race fuel` or `Total race energy` value.

     Total minutes
-Show total minutes can run based on `Total race fuel` value.
+Show total minutes can run based on `Total race fuel` or `Total race energy` value.

-    Starting fuel
+    Starting fuel, Starting energy
-Set starting fuel.
-This value is only used for calculating `Average refueling` per pit stop.
-Maximum value cannot exceed `Tank capacity`.
+Set starting fuel or energy.
+This value is only used for calculating `Average refueling` or `Average replenishing` per pit stop.
+Maximum value cannot exceed `Tank capacity` for fuel, or `100%` for energy.
 If value is set to `0`, `Tank capacity` value will be used as starting fuel for `Average refueling` calculation.

-    Average refueling
+    Average refueling, Average replenishing
-Show average refueling per pit stop, and display warning color if value exceeds `Tank capacity`.
+Show average refueling or replenishing per pit stop, and display warning color if value exceeds `Tank capacity` for fuel, or `100%` for energy.

 # Modules